Dusty Hernández-Harrison: Professional career

-On May 17, 2014, in his first trip to West Virginia, Dusty dominated the dangerous Roberto Valenzuela, owner of 56 KOs, en route to a fourth-round TKO.
+On May 17, 2014, on his first trip to West Virginia, Dusty dominated the dangerous Roberto Valenzuela, owner of 56 KOs, en route to a fourth-round TKO.

-On July 26, 2014, Dusty got his first taste of the big room at Madison Square Garden as he won a shutout unanimous decision over another hard-hitting southpaw in Wifredo Acuna on the Gennady Golovkin vs. Daniel Geale undercard.
+On July 26, 2014, Dusty won a shutout unanimous decision over another hard-hitting southpaw in Wifredo Acuna on the Gennady Golovkin vs. Daniel Geale undercard at Madison Square Garden.

 On November 1, 2014, Dusty made a successful hometown return.
-After 18 months gaining exposure fighting around the country, including twice on national TV, Dusty knocked out former National Golden Gloves champion, former world title challenger and Contender Season 2 contestant Michael Clark (44–11–1) in the first round in front of 2,900 exuberant fans at DAR Constitution Hall.
+He knocked out Michael Clark (44–11–1) in the first round in front of 2,900 fans at DAR Constitution Hall.
 "When I fight in other places, I don’t get to do this.
 I don’t get to come out and take pictures with everybody.
 It’s not as fun for the fans when they have to go to New York or have to go to Dover or all these other places.
 I really enjoy doing this," said Hernández-Harrison about fighting at home once again.

-On January 9, 2015, Dusty became the WBC Continental Americas welterweight champion, capturing the previously vacant title by defeating Tommy Rainone (22–5–1) by scores of 100–90 twice and 99–91 live on Fox Sports 1 in the main event of Jay Z's Roc Nation Sports inaugural boxing event.
-Among the star-studded crowd of 4,253 at The Theater at Madison Square Garden were Jay Z, Rihanna, CC Sabathia, Jake Gyllenhaal, Rosie Perez, Carmelo Anthony, Victor Cruz, Andre Ward, Big Sean, Fabolous, Michael K. Williams, Bryant Jennings, Angie Martinez, DJ Mustard, Sam Dew, Santigold, Melanie Fiona, and Wardell.
+On January 9, 2015, Dusty won the vacant WBC Continental Americas welterweight title by defeating Tommy Rainone (22–5–1) by scores of 100–90 twice and 99–91 live on Fox Sports 1 in the main event of Jay Z's Roc Nation Sports inaugural boxing event.
+Among the star-studded crowd of 4,253 at The Theater at Madison Square Garden were Jay Z, Rihanna, CC Sabathia, Jake Gyllenhaal, Rosie Perez, Carmelo Anthony, Victor Cruz, Andre Ward, Big Sean, Fabolous, Michael K. Williams, and Bryant Jennings.
 This was Dusty's third time fighting at the Mecca of Boxing, his first time headlining.
 His two previous appearances came on the undercards of Gennady Golovkin.

-On April 17, 2015, at the Foxwoods Resort Casino, Dusty earned a shutout unanimous decision win over durable veteran Chris Gray.
+On April 17, 2015, at the Foxwoods Resort Casino, Dusty earned a shutout unanimous decision win over veteran Chris Gray.

 On August 15, 2015, in Miami, Florida, Dusty dominated veteran Carlos Winston Velásquez from the opening bell.
 He landed a counter right hand that dropped Velásquez in the third round.
-He later forced Velásquez to retire on his stool after the fifth round due to an accumulation of brutal body shots, ending Velásquez's two-fight win streak.
+He later forced Velásquez to retire on his stool after the fifth round due to an accumulation of brutal body shots.

-A little over a month later on September 26 in Norfolk, Virginia against veteran James Wayka, Dusty scored the fastest knockout of his career, as it only took him 78 seconds to dispatch his opposition.
+A little over a month later on September 26 in Norfolk, Virginia, against veteran James Wayka, Dusty scored the fastest knockout of his career, as it only took him 78 seconds to dispatch his opposition.

-In his 2016 debut on January 29 in Elk Grove Village, Illinois, Dusty defeated the hard-hitting Angel Hernández via technical knockout as Hernández could not answer the bell for the third round due to an eye injury.
+In his 2016 debut on January 29 in Elk Grove Village, Illinois, Dusty defeated Angel Hernández via technical knockout as Hernández could not answer the bell for the third round due to an eye injury.
 Dusty earned his third consecutive stoppage victory.